General Information – summary

 Flowers

-The small (up to 6-7mm wide) inconspicuous green or whitish Flowers (photo 38) are borne singly or in Cymes (broad, more or less flat-topped inflorescence with the central flower opening first), on short robust Pedicels (stalks of a single flower) in leaf axils (photo 38).
-Flowers are bisexual and actinomorphic (Regular, symmetrical.
-Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-Each flower has 3 persistent fleshy Sepals that are imbricate (having regularly arranged, overlapping edges, as roof tiles).
-There are 10 obovate, gland-dotted Petals in 2 rows of 5.
-The outer 5 are thicker, larger, and less yellow than the inner 5.
-There are 10 Stamens whose Filaments are united in a clear staminal tube (photo 838) that encloses the ovary and part of the style.
-Stamens are more or less the same length as the petals and are attached below the ovary to the Receptacle (is that expanded tip of the flower stalk from which the floral parts develop).
-The sessile Anthers are not exserted (sticking out; projecting beyond, as stamens from a perianth) and have fleshy apical appendages on the upper part of the tube.
+There are 10 Stamens whose Filaments are united forming a clear staminal tube (photo 838) that encloses the ovary and most of the style.
+Stamens are more or less the same length as the petals and are attached below the superior ovary to the Receptacle (is that expanded tip of the flower stalk from which the floral parts develop).
+The 10 sessile Anthers are distinctly joined at the base and not exserted (sticking out) and have fleshy apical appendages on the upper part of the tube.
 Anthers undergo longitudinal extrorse (outwards) dehiscence.
-There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a superior one locular, elongated to oblong superior Ovary with 10-30 ovules.
+There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a superior one locular, elongated to oblong Ovary with 10-30 ovules.
 Above this is a single thick Style that is truncate (appearing as if cut off at the end – photo 38 – upper LHS).
 It is almost enclosed within the staminal tube and has 5 stigmatic patches around the sides.
 The perianth should be removed before examining the male and female parts with a hand lens.
-(Feb-Apr).
+(Jan-Apr).
+Pollen grains are attractive under the microscope.

 Fruit